NOTE!! Keep TIPS of your handlebars out of door zones!

 Also look out for pedestrians and car owners* stepping out between parked cars, or with back to you in or entering door zone/bike lane possibly about to open door or otherwise cross or obstruct your right of way.

-* The proper way is for drivers to approach from around the front of their thus facing on-coming traffic, NOT from the rear.
+* The proper and safest way for motorists to approach and enter their vehicles is from around the front - the hood end, thus facing on-coming traffic, and NOT to approach from the car rear.
 Likewise, upon getting out, drivers and passengers should exit and walk around to the back of the vehicle to reach the sidewalk, again facing and watching for on-coming traffic.

 YELL!
 Your shout is your horn! - & your first & fastest defense as you also brake to slow.
 A sharp loud shout can abort a driver's exit if heard soon enough.
 (Though if a door's been flung it's unlikely to be retrieved in time).
 So grab your voice and use it!
 It can save your skin many times over.